AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

 The output from the initialization step is a new graph representation constructed using the classes `ShaderNode`, `ShaderInput`, `ShaderOutput`, `ShaderGraph`, etc. This is a graph representation optimized for shader generation with quick access and traversal of nodes and ports, as well as caching of extra information needed by shader generation.

 After initialization the code generation steps are handled by the `ShaderGenerator` class and derived classes.
-This part is specific for the particular generator being used, but in general it consists of the following steps:
+This part is specific to the particular generator being used, but in general it consists of the following steps:

 1. Typedefs are emitted as specified by the Syntax class.

-2. Function definitions are emitted for all the atomic nodes that has shading language functions for their implementations.
+2. Function definitions are emitted for all the atomic nodes that have shading language functions for their implementations.
 For nodes using dynamic code generation their `ShaderNodeImpl` instances are called to generate the functions.
 For nodes that are implemented by graphs a function definition representing the graph computation is emitted.

 3. The shader signature is emitted with all uniforms set to default values.
 The shader uniforms can later be accessed on the returned `Shader` instance in order for applications to be able to bind values to them.